 The Cimarron is the classic pyramid shelter reimagined, strengthened, and redefined.
-Carefully built from ct2e.08 Dyneema Cuben Fiber the Cimarron is capable of fitting four adults, and luxurious for two with lots of gear and a wood stove, the Cimarron pitches fast and easy, sheds weather, and will be a reliable companion for many years.
+Carefully built from ct2e.08 Dyneema Fabricthe Cimarron is capable of fitting four adults, and luxurious for two with lots of gear and a wood stove, the Cimarron pitches fast and easy, sheds weather, and will be a reliable companion for many years.

 Handmade in Grand Junction, CO.

 - Line Loc 3mm Cordage Stake Outs

 - Stove Jack With Rain Flap (Optional)- Located opposite Entry

 Dyneema will not burn or propagate a flame however it does have a lower melting point.
 Due to the lower melting point, we recommend you do NOT use anything that inhibits sparks from moving away from your tent such as a rain cap.
 We also do not recommend burning duraflame logs, or real pitchy wood or accelerants that can create a lot of soot.
 Use a spark arrestor.
 For the Cimarron a slightly longer stove pipe is not a bad idea (such as 6.5 or 7 ft) .

 - Canopy - 21 oz / 1lb 5 ounces

 - Height 6'